NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 In this slide deck we learn about the basics of Explainable Artificial Intelligence with a soft focus on Computer Vision.
 We take a deeper dive in one method: Gradient Class Activation Maps.
 Releated exercise materials are available online: https://haesleinhuepf.github.io/xai/

-Tags: Nfdi4Bioimage, Bioimage Analysis, Artificial Intelligence
+Tags: Nfdi4Bioimage, Bioimage Analysis, Artificial Intelligence, Include In Dalia

 [https://zenodo.org/records/14996127](https://zenodo.org/records/14996127)